 2. Advertisers bid on the impression.
 Based on the ad unit’s parameters and advertisers’ requirements, the SSP selects the best ad at the highest bid.

-3. The ad server then compares the bid with other programmatic deals that the publisher might have, and selects the highest bid.
+3. The ad server then compares the bid with other programmatic deals that the publisher might have and selects the highest bid.

 The underlying principle of SSP is the economics of supply and demand.
 By increasing the demand pool for a publisher’s ad inventory, SSPs increase the value of the publisher’s ad inventory.
 For this reason, SSPs are also sometimes called “yield-optimization platforms”.